eval-protocol/python-sdk/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/eval-protocol)](https://pypi.org/project/eval-protocol/)

-EP is an open specification, Python SDK, and pytest wrapper that provides a standardized way to write evaluations for large language model (LLM) applications.
+EP is an open specification, Python SDK, pytest wrapper, and suite of tools that provides a standardized way to write evaluations for large language model (LLM) applications.
 Start with simple single-turn evals for model selection and prompt engineering, then scale up to complex multi-turn reinforcement learning (RL) for agents using Model Context Protocol (MCP).
 EP ensures consistent patterns for